platformsh/template-builder/templates/backdrop/files/README.md

 </a>
 </p>

-This template builds a Backdrop site, with the entire site committed to Git.
+This template deploys a Backdrop CMS site, with the entire site committed to Git.
+It comes configured for MariaDB, the most popular database used with Backdrop.
+It supports a quick web installation to configure the site.

 Backdrop is a PHP-based CMS, originally forked from Drupal 7.